bbauska/W3Cx-1of5-CSS.0x/README.md

 -   remove the margin at the very edges of the page so the header and footer touch the edges of the page.

--   set the size of the h1 title to 50% of the page\'s width, with horizontally centered text and vertically centered text within a height of 75px.
+-   set the size of the h1 title to 50% of the page&#39;s width, with horizontally centered text and vertically centered text within a height of 75px.

 -   stretch the height of the header p to 50px, but let the text remain top aligned.
 The header should be centered.